Michigan Central Station

 EverGreene will use three plaster techniques – traditional three-coat plaster, ornamental plaster, and veneer plaster – in order to repair and replicate over 3,000 cast plaster pieces, including the coffers, medallions, and rosettes that adorn the waiting room’s walls and ceilings.
 The plasterwork will be choreographed to create a seamless transition of old and new in the areas most visible to visitors.
 While some digital tools will be used, a team of 15 to 20 craftspeople from EverGreene will do most of the plasterwork by hand using floor-to-ceiling scaffolding.

-The Michigan Central Station restoration began in January 2021 and is expected to take 18-months, completing in June 2022.
+The Michigan Central Station restoration began in January 2021 and is substantially complete.